wisdom-oss/gateway-service-watcher/README.md

 > [!CAUTION]
 > Changing the OpenID Connect configuration in the watchdog only will result
 > in a locked platform since the frontend is unable to receive the required
 > values dynamically.
-Remember to rebuild the frontend after changing the values
+Remember to rebuild the frontend after changing the values.